Kurds urge more air strikes in Kobani; monitor warns of defeat

 A Kurdish military official in the Syrian city of Qamishli, another area under Kurdish control, said thousands of fighters stood ready to go to Kobani were Turkey to open a corridor.

-But Ghaliya Naamat, the official, said the fighters in Kobani were mainly in need of better weaponry.
+But Ghaliya Naamat, the official, said the fighters in Kobani needed better weaponry.
 “Medium-range weapons is what is lacking,” she told Reuters by telephone.

 “According to the news and the information in Kobani, there is no shortage in numbers.
 The shortage is in ammunition.”

-If Islamic State seizes full control of the town - which U.S. officials acknowledge is possible in coming days - it would be able to boast that it has withstood American air power.
-The U.S.-led coalition has launched 50 strikes against militant positions around the town, most of those in the last four days.
+U.S. officials have acknowledged that it is possible Islamic State could seize full control of the town in coming days.
+If that happens, the group could boast that it withstood American air power.
+The U.S.-led coalition has launched 50 strikes against militant positions around the town.

+Hagel, in Santiago as part of a Latin America tour and a summit of Defense Ministers of the Americas in Peru next week, said U.S. air strikes were aimed at driving back Islamic State fighters from Kobani.

+“We know ISIL is occupying part of the outskirts of Kobani.
+It is a dangerous situation and we recognize that,” Hagel told the news conference in Santiago.

+“We are doing what we can do through our air strikes to help drive back ISIL.
+In fact there has been some progress made in that area.
+It is a very difficult problem,” he added.

-The U.S. military conducted six airstrikes against Islamic State militants near the besieged Syrian city of Kobani on Friday and Saturday, U.S. Central Command said.
+The U.S. military conducted six air strikes against Islamic State militants near Kobani on Friday and Saturday, U.S. Central Command said.

 “WE NEED SOMETHING EFFECTIVE”

-While much of the population has already fled Kobani, 500-700 mostly elderly people are still in the town, while 10,000-13,000 are nearby in a border area between Syria and Turkey, U.N. envoy De Mistura said.
+While much of Kobani’s population has fled, 500-700 mostly elderly people remained, with 10,000-13,000 nearby in a border area between Syria and Turkey, U.N. envoy De Mistura said.

 The Observatory said no fewer than 226 Kurdish fighters and 298 Islamic State militants had been killed since the group launched its Kobani offensive in mid-September.
 It said the overall death toll including civilians was probably much higher.

-Islamic State views the main armed Kurdish group, the YPG, and its supporters as apostates due to their secular ideology.
+Islamic State views the Kurdish YPG and its supporters as apostates due to their secular ideology.

 “A few days ago, ISIS attacked with a Humvee vehicle, they use mortars, cannons, tanks.
 We don’t need just Kalashnikovs and bullets.
 We need something effective since they captured many tanks and military vehicles in Iraq,” he said, calling for outside powers to send weapons.